jparyani/mediagoblin/docs/hackinghowto.rst

 Third you'll need to :ref:`get the requirements
 <get-requirements-section>`.

 Fourth, you'll need to build a development environment.
-For this step, there are two options:

-1. :ref:`buildout and bootstrap <hacking-with-buildout>` (easier) OR
-2. :ref:`virtualenv <hacking-with-virtualenv>` (more flexible, but harder)

-Pick one---don't do both!
+We use buildout, but if you want to use virtualenv, there's a set of mediocre not-very-supported steps in the `wiki <https://gitorious.org/mediagoblin/pages/Home>`_.

 .. _get-requirements-section: